Last updated: 21st January 2021

 Note: If there’s a lockdown announced in the regional area(s) that you work or live in, in addition to the national lockdown, the government says that you must follow all instructions from the relevant local authority.

 What to do if you feel ill, or someone in your household is ill

 If you have any symptoms of coronavirus, the latest NHS advice is to stay at home.
-If you have symptoms of coronavirus, you’ll need to stay at home for at least 7 days.
-Find out more about when you can stop self isolation here.
+If you have symptoms of coronavirus, you’ll need to stay at home for at least 10 days.
+Find out more about when you can stop self isolation on the NHS website.
 If you live with someone who has symptoms, you’ll need to stay at home for 14 days from the day the first person in the home started having symptoms.